Medicaid and Personal Injury Settlements: Is There a Connection?

 Navigating through lost wages, emotional distress, medical bills, and the aftermath of a personal injury can be overwhelming, especially when coupled with the fear of losing your Medicaid coverage.

-Move Forward with the Experience and Knowledge of Lawyers Who Care
+Move Forward With the Experience and Knowledge of Lawyers Who Care

 To avoid losing your Medicaid coverage, it’s imperative to have a legal team with both experience and knowledge.

-About Wigod and Falzon
+About Wigod & Falzon

-Serving Detroit and its surrounding areas for nearly three decades, the Wigod and Falzon personal injury law firm has the knowledge and experience to lead you through every step of pursuing a personal injury settlement.
+Serving Detroit and its surrounding areas for nearly three decades, the Wigod & Falzon personal injury law firm has the knowledge and experience to lead you through every step of pursuing a personal injury settlement.

 Categories